 One of the biggest selling points to buying a home in a gated community is the added security.
 In addition to the community being completely gated many gated communities are also guarded 24/7 and some even have roving security that drives through the neighborhood.

-Buyer’s looking for resort style amenities can oftentimes find what they are looking for in gated communities.
+Buyer’s looking for resort-style amenities can oftentimes find what they are looking for in gated communities.
 While some gated communities may only offer a few amenities, like a community pool others have extensive amenities like a clubhouse, swimming pool, cabana’s, fitness center, tennis courts, basketball courts, an on-site property manager and more.

-Gated communities offer limited traffic since the only people allowed through the gates will be residents and guests of residence.
+Gated communities offer limited traffic since the only people allowed through the gates will be residents and guests of residents.
 Driver’s speeding within the community is not very common since they reside in the neighborhood too and want to keep it safe for all residents especially children playing outside.

 Rules and Restrictions

-Many gated community have an active Homeowner’s Association (HOA) in place, which will have rules and restrictions that every resident must abide by.
+Many gated communities have an active Homeowner’s Association (HOA) in place, which will have rules and restrictions that every resident must abide by.
 Not only can this be a huge selling point for home buyer’s because nobody wants to live next door to a purple house with yellow strips and an overgrown yard, but rules and restrictions also helps maintain property value.
 It’s not uncommon for a homes property value to increase more in gated communities in comparison to homes in non-gated communities.

 What are the Cons of living in a gated community?

-While there are a lot of pros to living in a gated community there are also a few cons, which below are four reasons home buyer’s decide against purchasing a home in a gated community.
+While there are a lot of pros to living in a gated community there are also a few cons, which below are four reasons home buyers decide against purchasing a home in a gated community.

 If the gated community has an active HOA there will be a monthly, quarterly or annual HOA fee.
 Sometimes these fees might be $50 a month while other times they can be well over $500 a month, which not every buyer can afford and not all buyer’s want to pay a HOA fee even if they can afford to.
 Plus, buyer’s at the top of their budget may not qualify to purchase a home once the HOA fee is factored into their loan approval.